 A doctoral dissertation must be a dissertator’s own work.
 If it is the result of research enterprises in which others have collaborated, a substantial portion must represent the dissertator’s own contribution and the other research participants must be identified.

-Effective September 1, 2017, dissertations must acknowledge contributions received from other individuals, including co-authors of published work that appears in the document, such as in designing the research, executing the research, analyzing the data, interpreting the data/research, or writing, proofing, or copyediting the manuscript.
+Dissertations must include acknowledgement of contributions received from other individuals, including co-authors of published work that appears in the document.
+This includes those who contributed in designing the research, executing the research, analyzing the data, interpreting the data/research, or writing, proofing, or copyediting the manuscript.

 Publication of the doctoral dissertation is required.
-The university uses ProQuest UMI ETD Administrator to publish the dissertation electronically and on microfilm and to publish an abstract of the dissertation in Dissertation Abstracts, a monthly publication.
+ProQuest UMI ETD Administrator is used to publish the dissertation electronically and on microfilm, and to publish an abstract of the dissertation in Dissertation Abstracts, a monthly publication.
 Dissertators must pay the cost of processing the dissertation and publishing the abstract by ProQuest.

 Most master’s theses at UW–Madison are not published through ProQuest, although a student may choose to do so.
 If a student wants to publish their master’s thesis through ProQuest, they should contact the Graduate School’s Office of Academic Services.